 1. There are several placement options.

-3. The piercing process is quick, but painful.
+3. Getting Your Hood Pierced is quick, but painful.

 4. The healing process is incredibly important.